 - Cut cold butter into a few pieces.

-- Add all the dry ingredients into a food processor and pulse for a few seconds until butter is incorporated into the flour in pea-size pieces.
+- Add all the dry ingredients for the crust into a food processor and pulse for a few seconds until butter is incorporated into the flour in pea-size pieces.

 - Add ice water and pulse a few times until mixture starts to come together into a ball.